shachardon/ucca/README.md

     Omri Abend and Ari Rappoport, ACL 2013

 This Python3-only package provides an API to the UCCA annotation and tools to manipulate and process it.
-It's main features are conversion between different representations of UCCA annotations, and rich objects for all of the linguistic relations which appear in the theoretical framework (see `core`, `layer0`, `layer1` and `convert` modules under the `ucca` package).
+Its main features are conversion between different representations of UCCA annotations, and rich objects for all of the linguistic relations which appear in the theoretical framework (see `core`, `layer0`, `layer1` and `convert` modules under the `ucca` package).